NEWECX/vendor-sdk/readme.md

 ### Step 1: Sign up with vendor-portal.ritani.com

-<a href="https://vendor-portal.ritani.com/vendor/signup">Sign up and create an account</a>
+<a href="https://vendor-portal.ritani.com/vendor/signup">Click to Sign up and create an account</a>

 You will get ftp and api credentials: